 Any waiver of this Code of Conduct for executive officers (including, where required by applicable laws, our principal executive officer, principal financial officer, principal accounting officer or controller (or persons performing similar functions)) or directors may be authorized only by the Board or, to the extent permitted by the rules of the New York Stock Exchange, a committee of the Board and will be disclosed to stockholders as required by applicable laws, rules and regulations.

 - Compliance Resources

 To facilitate compliance with the Code of Conduct, we have implemented a program of awareness, training and review.
 We have established the position of Compliance Officer to oversee this program.
 The Compliance Officer is a person to whom you can address any questions or concerns.
-The Compliance Officer, Diana Allen, our General Counsel, can be reached by telephone at (919) 582-6771.
+The Compliance Officer, Kathy Twiddy, our General Counsel, can be reached by telephone at (919) 582-6771.
 In addition to fielding questions or concerns with respect to potential violations of the Code of Conduct, the Compliance Officer is responsible for:

 - investigating possible violations of the Code of Conduct;

 - training new personnel in the Code of Conduct policies;

 - conducting annual training sessions to refresh personnel’s familiarity with the Code of Conduct;

 - distributing copies of the Code of Conduct annually via email to all personnel with a reminder that each person is responsible for reading, understanding and complying with the Code of Conduct;

 - updating the Code of Conduct as needed and alerting personnel to any updates, with appropriate approval of the Audit Committee, to reflect changes in the law, Company operations and in recognized best practices, and to reflect the Company experience; and